Mrymna/Surgery_procedures/Neuronexus/4x16_64channel.md

 https://www.neuronexus.com/files/probemapping/64-channel/H64LP-Maps.pdf

-The website does not have the order of channels for the 4x16 probjes.
+The website does not have the order of channels for the 4x16 probes.

 [Neuronexus catalog](https://www.neuronexus.com/files/catalog/2021-Probe-Catalog.pdf)